moliver28/research-handbook/content/handbook/engineering/deployments-and-releases/deployments/index.md

 ### GitLab.com pick label

-For code that needs to be deployed to GitLab.com with higher priority than the regular cadence, we have `~"Pick into auto-deploy"` label.
+For code that needs to be deployed to GitLab.com with higher priority than the regular cadence, we have {{< label name="Pick into auto-deploy" color="#00C8CA" light="true" >}} label.
 Note that branches are regularly created throughout the day, inclusion in a scheduled deployment does not require this label.

 The automated systems that create a new GitLab.com release will look for this label specifically, and any merge request with this label and a severity::1/severity::2 severity label will be automatically cherry-picked